The AI-Native Company Blueprint

 Work in Progress — This is an early draft shared for feedback.
 Comments and discussion welcome via GitHub Issues or LinkedIn.

-TL;DR / Executive Summary
+Executive Summary

 For technical readers: this operating model gives rise to the company as an operating system.
 The company has a kernel for all privileged APIs, creating an elegant separation of kernel-space vs. user-space actions.
 AI sessions are user-space sandboxed processes sending system calls to the company kernel for any action that affects the company.